Free interactive D&D 5e SRD stat block

 How to run Wolf

 A single wolf is a chase scene.
 A pack of six is a real fight.
-The stat block is built for the pack, so design accordingly: 11 HP and AC 12 means one wolf folds to one good attack, but five wolves spread around a party in tall grass with Stealth +4 and Passive Perception 15 is a fighter rolling defenses from three directions while the wizard tries to figure out which one to fireball.
+CR 1/4, 11 HP, AC 12, walk 40 ft., passive Perception 15, Stealth +4.
+The Bite action deals 1d6+2 piercing and knocks Medium or smaller creatures prone.
+The stat block is built for the pack, so design accordingly.
+One wolf folds to one good attack, but five wolves spread around a party in tall grass is a fighter rolling defenses from three directions while the wizard tries to figure out which one to fireball.

 Open with the howl, then the pause.
 Wolves do not charge.
 They circle.
 The first round of a wolf encounter should have the players hearing the pack, seeing one shape at the edge of the firelight, and then losing it again.
-The 40 ft. walk speed plus Stealth +4 means the wolves can move from cover to cover faster than the party can keep eyes on all of them.
-By the time initiative gets called, the wolves are already in flanking positions.
+Walk 40 ft. plus Stealth +4 means wolves move from cover to cover faster than the party can track them.
+By the time initiative is called, the wolves are already in flanking positions.
+Pack Tactics gives advantage when at least one ally is within 5 feet of the target.

-In combat the wolves attack the trailing or wounded PC.
-With Int 3 they cannot plan, but they can read a limp or a bandage.
+In combat wolves attack the trailing or wounded PC.
+Intelligence 3 means they cannot plan, but they can read a limp or a bandage.
 Have the wolves prefer that target and force the party to either close ranks or watch their friend get dragged.
-The bite damage on a stat block this lean is small, but the action economy of four wolves on one PC is large.
-Two missed defenses in a round is the PC on the floor.
+The action economy of four wolves on one PC is serious.
+Two missed saves in a round is the PC on the floor.

 Retreat is fast and clean.
 Once the pack is bloodied or has lost a third member, the survivors fade into the trees.
 Wolves do not avenge.
 They eat.
 The hunt continues if the prey is easy and ends the moment the prey costs more than it provides.